 To get a correct picture of the evolution of the price of raw materials for the Belgian potato processing industry it is important to take into account both components of the potato market: contracts and free prices.

 The ratio between the two factors may vary from one company to the next.

-That is why, starting from 2014, the weekly Belgapom quotation will show not only the evolution of the weekly quotation for free early potatoes (July and August) and potatoes of the Bintje variety (September to end of June of the following year) but also a graph of the average monthly contract prices for trade and processing.
+That is why, starting from 2014, the weekly Belgapom quotation will show not only the evolution of the weekly quotation for free early potatoes (July and August) and potatoes of the Fontane variety (September to end of June of the following year), but also a graph of the average monthly contract prices for trade and processing (if available).

 In this way it possible to gain clearer insight into the factors that affect the price of potatoes for the Belgian frozen fries industry.